 \subsection{Evaluation Methodology}

-Evaluating medical QA systems has traditionally relied on automatic metrics and multiple-choice benchmarks \cite{jin2019pubmedqa, jin2021disease, pal2022medmcqa}, which probe memorized knowledge but underrepresent the complexity and factual rigor of clinical reasoning, long-form answers, and EHR-grounded context.
-To provide clinically meaningful assessment, we adopt a multi-dimensional, reference-based scheme that complements lexical overlap with embedding-based semantic similarity and domain-adapted Natural Language Inference (NLI) for factual consistency and precision.
-In line with emerging clinical evaluation practices (e.g., MEDIC \citep{kanithi2024medic}) and the rise of LLM-as-a-judge, we employ a calibrated rubric to capture \textit{Correctness}, \textit{Completeness}, and \textit{Faithfulness} at scale, and we prioritize widely available, reproducible metrics while cross-checking signals for robustness.
-Given that gold standard answers are available, we employ reference-based evaluation: \textbf{METEOR} \cite{banerjee-lavie-2005-meteor-acl} is used to capture \textit{surface-level} and \textit{lexical similarity}. \textbf{BERTScore} \cite{bert-score} computed with Clinical BioBERT embeddings \cite{alsentzer2019publicly} assesses the \textit{semantic similarity}. \textbf{NLI} scores capture the logical relationship between reference and candidate answers.
-We use a domain-adapted NLI model \cite{deka-etal-2023-multiple} with reference answers as premise and candidate answers as hypotheses.
-We then measure \textit{Factual Consistency} using the probability of non-contradiction \cite{song-etal-2024-combining} and measure \textit{Factual Precision} using the entailment probability.
+Evaluating medical QA systems has traditionally relied on automatic metrics and MCQA benchmarks \cite{jin2019pubmedqa, jin2021disease, pal2022medmcqa}, which probe memorized knowledge and underrepresent the complexity of clinical reasoning, and EHR-grounded context.
+Towards a clinically meaningful assessment, we adopt a multi-dimensional, reference-based scheme that complements lexical overlap with embedding-based semantic similarity and domain-adapted Natural Language Inference (NLI).
+In line with emerging clinical evaluation practices (e.g., MEDIC \citep{kanithi2024medic}) and the rise of LLM-as-a-judge, we employ a calibrated rubric and we prioritize widely available metrics while cross-checking signals for robustness.
+Our datasets comprise gold-standard QA pairs that are either expert-verified or expert-generated enabling a clinically centric evaluation: \textbf{METEOR} \cite{banerjee2005} to capture \textit{surface-level} and \textit{lexical similarity}. \textbf{BERTScore} \cite{bert-score}, computed with Clinical BioBERT embeddings \cite{alsentzer2019publicly} to assess \textit{semantic similarity}. \textbf{NLI Scores}, to capture the logical relationship between reference and candidate answers.
+We use a domain-adapted NLI model \cite{deka2023multiple} and then measure \textit{Factual Consistency} using the probability of non-contradiction \cite{song2024combining} and \textit{Factual Precision} using the entailment probability.

-\textbf{LLM-as-a-judge} was employed with a 5-point scale rubric on three aspects, using \textsc{Qwen-2.5-32B-Instruct} as the evaluator model\footnote{ We selected Qwen for stability and agreement after comparing against Selene-8B \citep{alexandru2025atla} and Prometheus-8x7B v2.0 \citep{kim2024prometheus} in a small pilot (see Appendix \ref{sec:judgecomps}).}. \textit{Correctness} captures factual consistency with respect to the gold answer, penalizing contradictions while allowing compatible additional information. \textit{Completeness} captures recall by assessing the predicted answer’s coverage of information present in the reference. \textit{Faithfulness} captures precision by assessing whether the predicted answer only contains information that is supported by or derivable from the reference.
+\textbf{LLM-as-a-judge}, employed with a 5-point scale rubric on three aspects: \textit{Correctness} capturing factual consistency with respect to the gold answer, penalizing contradictions while allowing compatible additional information, \textit{Completeness} capturing recall by assessing the predicted answer’s coverage of information present in the reference, \textit{Faithfulness} capturing precision assessing if the predicted answer only contains information that is supported by the reference.